OriaCohen054/capstone-openclip-mamba-robotics/README.md

 ## 1. Project Overview

-This project implements a multimodal robotic imitation-learning pipeline for predicting the next robotic action from visual trajectory sequences and robot-state data.
+This project implements an offline multimodal robotic imitation-learning pipeline for predicting the next robotic action from visual trajectory sequences and robot-state data.

 The system combines:

-- **YOLO-based trajectory filtering** for selecting reliable robotic demonstrations.
+- **YOLO-based trajectory filtering** for selecting usable robotic demonstrations and reducing visually invalid/silent-failure trajectories.
 - **OpenCLIP visual embeddings** for converting image frames into compact 512-dimensional visual feature vectors.
 - **Robot state vectors** for adding non-visual robotic information.
 - **Mamba sequence modeling** for learning temporal dependencies across consecutive timesteps.
-- **Behavioral Cloning** for predicting the next continuous robot action vector.
+- **Behavioral Cloning** for predicting the next continuous robotic action vector.
 - **Streamlit UI** for operating the full pipeline end-to-end.

-The final model receives a fixed-length sequence of multimodal features and predicts the next 7-dimensional robotic action.
+The implemented model receives a fixed-length sequence of multimodal features and predicts the next 7-dimensional robotic action.

+> Important scope note: this project focuses on **offline next-action prediction from recorded robotic trajectories**.
+It does not deploy the policy on a physical robot and does not perform real-time closed-loop robot control.

 ---